 Prior to opening Taco María, Salgado spent a decade in San Francisco and Oakland, learning in many of the Bay Area's best kitchens, including Vernon Morales' Winterland, Daniel Patterson's Coi, and James Syhabout's Commis.
 He was named a Food & Wine Best New Chef in 2015, as well as Chef of the Year in the Orange County Register.
-In 2016, he was named a James Beard Award semifinalist for Best Chef: West.
+In 2016 and 2017, he was named a James Beard Award semifinalist for Best Chef: West.

 In early 2017, Salgado joined forces with Ace Hotel to bring all new menus to King's Highway, the desert roadside diner at the Ace Hotel and Swim Club in Palm Springs, California.